 What is Uber?

-Uber Technologies Inc. has ruled the world since it is inception by becoming the largest taxi technology company operating the Uber App.
+Uber Technologies Inc. has ruled the world since it is inception by becoming the largest taxi technology company.
 It provides a 24/7 non-stop on-demand taxi hailing service, which is easily accessible on smartphones.
-It has its headquarters in San Francisco, USA.
+It's headquarters in San Francisco, USA.
 Although it does not own a single car, it's the world’s largest company which has a valuation of more than $50 billion and funds of $10 billion.

 Most budding entrepreneurs are quite curious about some of the major questions regarding the on-demand business setup space.
 Before working on their Uber model of business, their minds are brimmed up with several queries.